Where To Go When You’re Hungover And Want To Die18 places to start apologizing to your body.

 It’s the day after a Wednesday night Streetlight Manifesto concert.
 Your physical body is at work, but your brain is still trapped in the mosh pit.
 If you can scrape yourself out of your desk chair, grab lunch at Pane Pane, a glorious deli that’s only open from Monday to Friday.
 Their delicious sandwiches are big, and come with combinations like salami and pepperoni with pesto aioli (our favorite cold one) and teriyaki meatball banh mi with sriracha mayo (our favorite hot one).

 Instead of going on a disaster of a jog, have something spicy and sweat this thing out at Sisters And Brothers.
-It’s a dimly-lit dive bar that has Nashville-style hot chicken you can get with some fries or smoked gouda mac and cheese on the side.
+It’s an Interbay spot that serves Nashville-style hot chicken you can get with some fries or smoked gouda mac and cheese on the side.
 If anything, the spice will distract you from the fact that it feels like the World Table Tennis Championship is happening in your head right now.

 Croque Madame sandwiches have all of the hangover food groups represented: bread, cheese, meat, eggs, butter, and bechamel.
 Cafe Presse makes one of the best in town, not to mention some incredible french fries to soak up all of those tequila sodas from the night before.
 Plus, this French spot is open until 1am, so it also works for that late-evening headache/sorrow you get after day drinking.

 When it feels like your stomach is base jumping off the Burj Khalifa, eating something light isn’t a bad idea.
 The soups at Kamonegi are the food equivalent of someone rubbing your back and telling you everything’s going to be OK, whether you dip your buckwheat noodles in a salty mushroom broth or a not-too-creamy lobster bisque.
 And if you start to feel better halfway through your meal, have some shrimp tempura.